Medical technologies and pharmaceuticals

 The State of the Sector Medical Technologies and Pharmaceuticals 2017 report shows the sector is growing rapidly.
 The sector employs more than 31,000 people and is made up of firms ranging in size from small start-ups to large Victorian exporters and global manufacturers.

-Melbourne-based companies currently comprise 42% of all ASX-listed medtech and pharmaceutical firms, with a combined market capitalisation of just above $105 billion.
-In 2017 Victoria exported pharmaceutical products worth over $AU1.56 billion, an increase of over 70% since 2015.
+Melbourne-based companies currently comprise over 40% of all ASX-listed medtech and pharmaceutical firms, with a combined market capitalisation of just above AU$133 billion.
+In 2018 Victoria exported medtech and pharmaceutical products worth over $AU2.4 billion, an increase of 145% since 2014.

 With its companies connected to all major international markets, there is a lot of economic opportunity for Victorian companies to develop and manufacture new drugs, devices and digital health solutions that will shape the future of healthcare.